 Planning of any kind...your business planning, marketing planning, sales planning or product planning...is not something set apart from the rest of the business; it's at the very heart and soul of your business.
 The result of business planning of any kind, and especially marketing planning, is that you and your team, in a very organized manner, will be able to define and then execute real value creation for both your own business and the businesses of your customers.
-It's that fundamental a basic need for any business today made even more emphatic by the radical changes brought on during 2020 and 2021!
+It's that fundamental a basic need for any business today made even more emphatic by the radical changes brought on during 2020 and now into the unknowns and cautions of 2023!